 The BMC Series is a collection of high-quality, open access, peer-reviewed journals covering all scientific and clinical disciplines, focusing on the needs of the research communities that they serve.
 The BMC Series subject-specific journals do not make editorial decisions on the basis of the interest of a study or its likely impact.
 Studies must be scientifically valid, technically sound and make an original contribution to the literature.

-We ask reviewers to provide our Editorial Board Members with the information they need to constructively and fairly make a decision on a manuscript and guide authors on how they can strengthen their manuscript to the point where it might be acceptable for publication.
+We ask reviewers to provide our Editors with the information they need to constructively and fairly make a decision on a manuscript and guide authors on how they can strengthen their manuscript to the point where it might be acceptable for publication.

 - Is the paper technically sound?